 Much of this data is not generated from the transactions that happen in databases, but comes from other sources, including cloud systems, smart devices such as smartphones and voice assistants, and video streaming.
 This data is largely unstructured and in the past was left mostly unprocessed by organizations.
 In fact, upwards of 90% of an organization's unstructured data goes unprocessed, according to analyst firm IDC.

 Which brings us to the biggest trend in big data: Non-database sources will continue to be the dominant generators of data, in turn forcing organizations to reexamine their needs for data processing.
-Voice assistants and IoT devices, in particular, are seeing rapid ramp-up in big data handling needs across industries as diverse as retail, healthcare, finance, insurance, manufacturing, energy and in a wide range of public and private sector markets.
-This explosion in data diversity is compelling organizations to think beyond the traditional data warehouse as means for processing all this information.
+Voice assistants and IoT devices, in particular, are driving a rapid ramp-up in big data management needs across industries as diverse as retail, healthcare, finance, insurance, manufacturing and energy and in a wide range of public-sector markets.
+This explosion in data diversity is compelling organizations to think beyond the traditional data warehouse as a means for processing all this information.

-In addition, the need for handling all this information is moving to the devices themselves, as industry breakthroughs in processing power have led to the development of increasingly advanced devices capable of collecting and storing data on their own without taxing network, storage and computing infrastructure.
+In addition, the need to handle the data being generated is moving to the devices themselves, as industry breakthroughs in processing power have led to the development of increasingly advanced devices capable of collecting and storing data on their own without taxing network, storage and computing infrastructure.
 For example, mobile banking apps are able to handle many tasks for remote check deposit and processing without having to send images back and forth to central banking systems for processing.

-In the healthcare sector, the rapidly expanding market of wearables -- such as Fitbit, Apple Watch and Google Android-powered devices -- is driving growth in telemedicine and allowing healthcare providers to gather critical patient data in real time.
-The results are used for a wide range of big data-based processing applications to improve patient outcomes.
+In the healthcare sector, for example, the rapidly expanding market of wearables -- such as Fitbit, Apple Watch and Google Android devices -- is driving growth in telemedicine and allowing healthcare providers to gather critical patient data in real time.
+The results are used for a wide range of big data processing and analytics applications designed to improve patient outcomes.

-2. Big data storage needs spur innovations in cloud and hybrid cloud, growth of data lakes
+2. Big data storage needs spur innovations in cloud and hybrid cloud platforms, growth of data lakes

-To deal with the inexorable increase in data generation, organizations are spending more of their resources storing this data in a range of cloud-based and hybrid systems optimized for all the "Vs" of big data.
-In previous decades, organizations handled their own storage infrastructure, resulting in massive data centers that enterprises had to manage, secure and guarantee continued operation.
-The shift to cloud computing changed that dynamic.
-By shifting the responsibility to cloud infrastructure providers -- such as Amazon, Google, Microsoft, IBM and others -- organizations can deal with almost limitless amounts of new data and pay for storage and compute capability on demand without having to maintain their own large and complex data centers.
+To deal with the inexorable increase in data generation, organizations are spending more of their resources storing this data in a range of cloud-based and hybrid cloud systems optimized for all the V's of big data.
+In previous decades, organizations handled their own storage infrastructure, resulting in massive data centers that enterprises had to manage, secure and operate.
+The move to cloud computing changed that dynamic.
+By shifting the responsibility to cloud infrastructure providers -- such as AWS, Google, Microsoft and IBM -- organizations can deal with almost limitless amounts of new data and pay for storage and compute capability on demand without having to maintain their own large and complex data centers.

-3. Adoption of advanced analytics, ML and other AI technologies increases dramatically
+3. Adoption of advanced analytics, machine learning and other AI technologies increases dramatically

-No technology has been as revolutionary to big data analytics as machine learning and AI.
+No technology has been as revolutionary to big data analytics as machine learning and AI systems.
 AI is used by organizations of all sizes to optimize and improve their business processes.
-Machine learning harnesses the power of systems to identify patterns in data to provide advanced predictive analytics and capabilities across unstructured data handling.
-This includes the ability to provide recognition systems for image, video and text data; automated classification of information; natural language processing capabilities for chatbots and voice and text analysis; autonomous business process automation; pattern and anomaly detection; high degrees of personalization and recommendation; and systems that can find optimal solutions among the sea of data.
+Machine learning enables them to more easily identify patterns and detect anomalies in large data sets to provide predictive analytics and other advanced data analysis capabilities.
+This includes recognition systems for image, video and text data; automated classification of information; natural language processing capabilities for chatbots and voice and text analysis; autonomous business process automation; high degrees of personalization and recommendation; and systems that can find optimal solutions among the sea of data.

 Enterprises are also seeing innovations in the area of data visualization.
-People understand the meaning of data when it's represented in a visual form, such as charts, graphs and plots.
-Emerging forms of data visualization are putting the power of AI-enabled analytics and powerful insights into the hands of even casual business users.
+People understand the meaning of data when it's represented in a visualized form, such as charts, graphs and plots.
+Emerging forms of data visualization are putting the power of AI-enabled analytics into the hands of even casual business users.
 This helps organizations spot key insights that can improve decision-making.
-Companies are discovering the value of data-driven decision-making and the power of data in the organization.
+Companies are discovering the value of data-driven decision-making and the power of data across the organization.
 Advanced forms of visualization and analytics tools even let users ask questions in natural language, with the system automatically determining the right query and showing the results in a context-relevant manner.

-4. DataOps, data stewardship move to the fore
+4. DataOps and data stewardship move to the fore

 Many aspects of big data processing, storage and management will see continued evolution for years to come.
-In part, much of this innovation is driven by technology needs, but also by changes in the way we think and relate to data.
+Much of this innovation is driven by technology needs, but also partly by changes in the way we think about and relate to data.

 One area of innovation is the emergence of DataOps, a methodology and practice that focuses on agile, iterative approaches for dealing with the full lifecycle of data as it flows through the organization.
-Rather than thinking about data in piecemeal fashion with separate people dealing with data generation, storage, transportation, processing and management, DataOps addresses organizational needs across the data lifecycle from generation to archiving.
+Rather than thinking about data in piecemeal fashion with separate people dealing with data generation, storage, transportation, processing and management, DataOps processes and frameworks address organizational needs across the data lifecycle from generation to archiving.

-Likewise, organizations are dealing increasingly with data governance, privacy and security issues.
-In the past, enterprises were somewhat lax with their concerns around data privacy and governance, but regulations and users are making organizations much more liable for what happens to information.
-Due to widespread security breaches, eroding customer trust in enterprise data-sharing practices, and challenges in managing data over its lifecycle, organizations are becoming much more involved in data stewardship, working harder to secure and manage data especially as it crosses international boundaries.
-New tools are emerging to make sure that data stays where it needs to stay, is secured at rest and in movement, and is appropriately tracked over its lifecycle.
+Likewise, organizations are increasingly dealing with data governance, privacy and security issues.
+In the past, enterprises often were somewhat lax about concerns around data privacy and governance, but new regulations make them much more liable for what happens to personal information in their systems.
+Due to widespread security breaches, eroding customer trust in enterprise data-sharing practices, and challenges in managing data over its lifecycle, organizations are becoming much more involved in data stewardship and working harder to properly secure and manage data, especially as it crosses international boundaries.
+New tools are emerging to make sure that data stays where it needs to stay, is secured at rest and in motion, and is appropriately tracked over its lifecycle.